Harry F. Byrd: Virginia politics

 While he was governor, Byrd built up contacts with the "courthouse cliques" in most of Virginia's counties.
 He curried support from the five constitutional officers in those counties (sheriff, Commonwealth's attorney, clerk of the court, county treasurer, and commissioner of revenue).
 This formed the basis of the Byrd Organization, which dominated Virginia politics well into the 1960s.
 They carefully vetted candidates for statewide office, and Byrd only made an endorsement, or "nod," after consulting with them.
 Without his "nod," no one could win statewide office in Virginia.
 While he was governor, he shortened the ballot so that only three officials ran statewide: the governor, lieutenant governor and attorney general.
 This limited opportunities to challenge the candidates that he wanted to run.
 His secondary roads bill in 1932, which became known as the Byrd Road Act, did not apply to the state's independent cities.

 Education was not on his agenda, and state spending for public schools remained very low until the late 1960s.
 Byrd became one of the most vocal proponents of maintaining policies of racial segregation.
-Byrd authored and signed the "Southern Manifesto" condemning the 1954 U.S. Supreme Court decision in Brown v.
+He authored and signed the "Southern Manifesto" condemning the 1954 U.S. Supreme Court decision in Brown v.
 Board of Education.
 His call for "massive resistance" against desegregation of public schools led to many Virginia schools closing rather than be forced to integrate.

 He helped draft a series of laws, known as the Stanley Plan, to implement his "massive resistance" policy.
 This led to closure of some public school systems in Virginia between 1959 and 1964, most notably a five-year gap in public education in Prince Edward County, Virginia.